berrydenhartog/github-webhook/docs/developers.md

 ## pre-commit

-We recommend using the pre-commit feature to have a standardized setup.
-Precommit does not check all things the CI/CD does but it does some.
+We recommend using the pre-commit application when developing to standarize the development rules.
+Pre-commit does not check all things the CI/CD does but it does some.

 to enable pre-commit do the following: